-Overview Title TEXT: Injection of Adult Drosophila Flies: A Method for Delivery of Fluorescein-Labeled Particles
+Overview Title TEXT: Injection of Adult Drosophila Flies: A Method of Compound or Label Delivery

-Prepare tapered injection needles by pulling thin wall glass capillaries using a needle puller.
+Prepare tapered injection needles by pulling thin-walled glass capillaries using a needle puller.

-Hold a needle under a microscope and break the tip, making sure that the needle shank is sturdy enough to pierce the adult fly cuticle without wounding it more than necessary.
+Hold a needle under a microscope and break the tip, making sure that the opening is just large enough to pierce the adult fly cuticle without wounding it more than necessary.

-Measure your injection volume by loading your needle with a sterile dye and salt buffer solution and then ejecting it onto a drop of mineral oil on a stage micrometer.
+Measure the injection volume by loading your needle with a sterile dye and salt buffer solution and then ejecting it onto a drop of mineral oil on a stage micrometer.

-The scale on the micrometer allows you measure the diameter of the ejected droplet, which can be used to calculate the volume dispensed and calibrate your injector settings accordingly.
+Use the scale on the micrometer to measure the diameter of the ejected droplet, which can be used to calculate the volume dispensed and calibrate your injector settings accordingly.

 Load the needle with your injection solution and mount it onto an injection nozzle.

-Anesthetize vials of 4 to 7-day old flies with CO2 and arrange them on a CO2 fly pad that will maintain them anesthetized during the injection process.
+Anesthetize your flies with CO2 and arrange them on a CO2 fly pad that will keep them anesthetized.

-Once the flies are in a desired orientation proceed with injections.
+Once the flies are in the correct orientation for your experiment, proceed with the injections.

-After injections are done, secure the flies on a glass slide, making sure they cannot move for image acquisition.

-The following protocol demonstrates injection of adult Drosophila flies with fluorescein-labeled bacteria particles for in vivo imaging and quantification of fly phagocytic immune response.
+In the example protocol, we will inject adult flies with fluorescein-labeled particles for in vivo imaging.

-Protocol Title TEXT: Fluorescein-Labeled Particle Injection into Adult Drosophila Flies to Measure Phagocytic Immune Response In Vivo
+Protocol Title TEXT: Fluorescein-Labeled Particle Injection into Adult Flies

 Sources: